endor/karhu/ARTICLE.md

     </table>

-We just iterate over all the products and render the attributes of each, including the category name we attached beforehand.

 ## Moving model specific controller code into the model

-It's a matter of taste how much responsibility a controller has and how much one wants to transfer to the models.
+It is a matter of taste how much responsibility a controller is given and how much can be refactored into model code.
 If I want to write the above code in a more model-centric fashion, I could do something like this:

 ### Controller